Photometry with XGA

 chosen_comb_rt.view(cross_hair=demo_src.ra_dec, mask=interloper_mask, figsize=(12, 10))

-Its just as easy to produce an interloper mask for a specific ObsID, and though the ratemaps look extremely similar, please note that this is because the three observations associated with this source all have near identical pointing coordinates.
+Its just as easy to produce an interloper mask for a specific ObsID, and though the ratemaps look extremely similar, please note that this is because the three XMM observations associated with this source all have near identical pointing coordinates.
 That means that the shape of this image is very similar to the 512x512 of the individual images.
 This may not be the case for other sources, where separate observations added together can result in quite different image shapes.

 Here we produce a mask for the Abell 907 ratemap we retrieved earlier: